Advent, Day 5: Tired

 The song concludes with a reprise of the first two lines, circling back to the image of trees and their eschatological (end times) resonances.
 In Matthew 24:32–33, Jesus tells his disciples, “From the fig tree learn its lesson: as soon as its branch becomes tender and puts forth its leaves, you know that summer is near.
 So also, when you see all these things, you know that [the Son of Man] is near, at the very gates.”

-“Almond Blossom” is a clever interweaving of biblical text allusions, spanning Genesis to Revelation, that calls America to account for its warmongering while inviting her citizens into the beautiful, lasting, life-giving way of Christ.
+“Almond Blossom” is a clever interweaving of biblical allusions, spanning Genesis to Revelation, that calls America to account for its warmongering while inviting her citizens into the beautiful, lasting, life-giving way of Christ.

 The following poem from the book of Isaiah, about the messianic age, was resounding in my mind as I listened to this song: